 Joy the Baker

-Joy the Baker uses a colorful watercolor texture on her header, set on white with black type.
+Joy the Baker(opens in a new tab or window) uses a colorful watercolor texture on her header, set on white with black type.
 It’s attractive and while it might not feature cupcakes or cake, the word “Baker” lets you know you’ll be reading about puffy nom noms.

 I Am a Food Blog

-I Am a Food Blog is obviously a food blog.
+I Am a Food Blog(opens in a new tab or window) is obviously a food blog.
 It does something super cool not common among blogs.
 It uses a very thin nav bar and full screen images in a slider for a header.
 It’s a beautiful visual to land on and let’s be honest, the name is a total win.

 Lark and Linen

-Lark and Linen is an interior design blog using a textured script in its header.
+Lark and Linen(opens in a new tab or window) is an interior design blog using a textured script in its header.
 The entire blog is delicately beautiful, filled with great photography and awesome type pairings.
 Totally worth browsing through.

 Keiko Lynn